Indian Wells, California: History

 The city derived its name from a historic Cahuilla Native American water reservoir, which served as a crucial water supply for nearby tribes.

 As early as 1820, the area now known as Indian Wells was the site of a thriving Indian village, as reported by W.P.
 Blade, a Smithsonian Institution geologist.
 A decade later, when gold was discovered on the Colorado River, William D. Bradshaw built a trail from Los Angeles through the desert to the gold mines.
 The Alexander and Company Stage Line used the trail to transport prospectors and Indian Wells became an important stop along the trail.
 Competition from the Southern Pacific Railroad caused the route to be abandoned briefly in 1875 before being reactivated by the Wells Fargo company the following year.

 Over the next decades, settlers gradually arrived in the area and date palm ranches became profitable.
 The area's first golf courses were opened in the 1950s at the Eldorado Country Club and the Indian Wells Country Club.
 In 1957, Desi Arnaz opened his Indian Wells Hotel (forerunner to the Indian Wells Resort Hotel).
 In 1960, Arnold Palmer won the first Bob Hope Desert Classic golf tournament.
 President Dwight D. Eisenhower was a regular Indian Wells visitor and later an Eldorado homeowner.

-In an election held June 27, 1967, to avoid being annexed by neighboring cities such as Palm Desert, the inhabitants of Indian Wells voted to incorporate as a city.
+In an election held on June 27, 1967, to avoid being annexed by neighboring cities such as Palm Desert, the inhabitants of Indian Wells voted to incorporate as a city.
 On July 14, 1967, Indian Wells became California's 400th city and the 16th in Riverside County.
 Since then, Indian Wells has continued to grow, with the development of resort hotels, golf courses and luxury residential areas.